Nuwan Zoysa

 Demuni Nuwan Tharanga Zoysa (born 13 May 1978), or Nuwan Zoysa, is a former Sri Lankan cricketer.
 He was a tall left-arm seam bowler, who played 30 Tests and 95 One Day Internationals (ODIs) for Sri Lanka.
 Nuwan was educated at Isipathana College, Colombo.

 In his eighth Test, Zoysa became the first player in history to take a hat-trick off his first three balls of a Test match.
 He achieved this against Zimbabwe at Harare in November 1999, dismissing Trevor Gripper, Murray Goodwin and Neil Johnson.

 International career

 Zoysa made his first-class debut in 1996/97 and during his first season he took his career best figures of 7 for 58, playing for Sinhalese Sports Club.
 He made his Test debut soon after in Dunedin against New Zealand.
 He took over 100 ODI wickets for Sri Lanka, becoming the eighth to have achieved the milestone in the 2004 Champions Trophy.

 An aggressive lower order batsman, Zoysa once won an ODI against Australia with an unbeaten 47, his highest ODI score.
 Zoysa's peak in international cricket came during the 2004 season when he took his best Test and ODI figures and only five-wicket hauls.
-In May, he took 5 for 20 against Zimbabwe in the first Test at Harare and in August he claimed 5 for 26 in a ODI against South Africa in Colombo.
+In May, he took 5 for 20 against Zimbabwe in the first Test at Harare and in August he claimed 5 for 26 in an ODI against South Africa in Colombo.